 While they aren’t the most expensive headphones in our best over-headphones guide, the Apple AirPod Max aren’t far off.
 Not everyone will want to pony up for these beauties, but are they worth it?
 Well, there's a lot going on under the hood here which makes them a stellar choice for those with an Apple Music subscription.

 The Apple AirPod Max offer a detailed, super-crisp, spacious audio quality that does justice to a range of genres, with drivers fitted to deliver high-fidelity audio.
 There’s impressive active noise cancellation tech here too, so you can block everyone else out as often as you need.

-So, why do we recommend them for Apple fans?
+So, why do I recommend them for Apple fans?
 Because while Bluetooth 5.0 means you can use them with Android phones, the AirPod Max work best with an iPhone, as you can then mess around with the spatial audio (for theatre-like sound) app feature and put Siri to work.

 Read the full Apple Airpods Max review

 The Urbanista Miami are the first set of noise-cancelling headphones from the brand, and while the active noise cancellation isn’t good enough to rival the Apple, Bose or Sony over-ear headphones in this list, it’s decent for the lower price.

 And anyway, if you’re searching for over-ears you’re probably more concerned with how they sound - and the Urbanista Miami are pretty decent.
 I found that they lacked a little crispness and detail compared to powerhouse headphones, but they make a decent fist of rock, metal and punk.
 Pop and hip hop too, if they’re your bag.

 Battery life is better than some other over-ear headphones, with a reliable 50 hours of playback per charge, but the Marshall Major IV further up this guide offer 80 hours of battery for around the same price.